JonasVautherin/px4-gazebo-headless/README.md

 __Possible solution:__

 If running on Docker for Mac, try to increase the memory in _Preferences > Advanced > Memory_.
 Increasing from 2GB to 4GB solved the problem for me.

+If running on Docker for Windows, you can do it by right clicking on the Docker icon on the task bar and going into _Settings > Resources > Advanced > Memory_.